 What I do to remember most of the locations is that I get to know the buildings very very well.
 At first, I just have a look at the general map, and then instead of memorizing different places, I just get used to them.
 I usually remember the order of the buildings in which they appear on my left as well as right.
 The interesting thing is that the community has started giving names to places, and it’s now easier than ever to remember the places.

 Another thing you can use to your advantage is the direction of the sun because it rises and sets in the two opposite sides of the map.
 Another thing you can use as a reference point is the big mountains set on the north of the map.
 Because of their size, these mountains are very useful because you can see them from distant places.

-It is very good to build your house near a place which has some features, but keep in mind that don’t build it too close to the road.
-Also don’t build your house too close to buildings not because of the radiation of the zombies, but because other players will find you easily as they will also be using road navigation.
+It is very good to build your house near a place which has some features, but avoid building it too close to the road.
+Also don’t build your house too close to buildings not only because of the radiation of zombies, but because other players will find you easily as they will also be using road navigation.